ENG-2002/CyberSecurity-Portfolio-/README.md

 Vanity URL name
 "><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am an Cyber Security Analyst-Entry Level ,
+Welcome to my cybersecurity portfolio!
+I am Abdalla , and I'm  passionate about cybersecurity with an Entry-Level background in protecting digital assets and mitigating threats.
+With a knowledge on network security, penetration testing, incident response.
+I am committed to creating secure environments through proactive measures and continuous learning.
+My portfolio showcases projects and achievements that reflect my dedication to safeguarding information and my ability to adapt in an ever-evolving landscape.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Pen tester.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]